 Sahaj Samadhi is a meditation practice that enables us to experience a deep state of relaxation and restful calm using techniques which are easy to practice.

-Sahaj Samadhi meditation is a mantra based meditation where a mantra or a word is repeated silently over and over again in the mind.
-The chanting of mantra calms down the overactive mind and settles down in a state of restful calm where we experience pure bliss.
+Sahaj Samadhi meditation is a mantra based method[READ: Mantra Meditations For Beginners].
+In this technique, a mantra or a word is repeated silently over and over again in the mind.
+The chanting of this mantra calms down the overactive mind and settles us down in a state of restful calm where we experience pure bliss.

-I was introduced to this meditation through the art of living foundation and the renowned Indian spiritual leader and meditation teacher Shri Shri Ravi Shankar [wiki].
+I was introduced to Sahaj Samadhi meditation through the Art of Living Foundation and the renowned Indian spiritual leader and meditation teacher Shri Shri Ravi Shankar [wiki].

-This meditation technique has had a very profound effect on my life, and in that context, I would like to share some of the benefits of practicing this meditation technique with you.
+This technique has had a very profound effect on my life, and in that context, I would like to share some of the benefits of Sahaj Samadhi meditation with you.

 Benefits Of Sahaj Samadhi Meditation

 Sahaj Samadhi meditation, when practiced over a period of time, leads to mental clarity and helps in building focus and concentration.